Building Your Recurring Donor Program

-- Create a new contribution form by clicking on “Create form” in the upper-left corner of your campaign Dashboard or navigate to a previously created form by searching for it in the Form Management tab.
+Step 1: Create a new contribution form by clicking on “Create form” in the upper-left corner of your campaign Dashboard or navigate to a previously created form by searching for it in the Contribution Forms tab.
 Once you’ve located your form, click the “Edit” button.

 CUSTOMIZING YOUR RECURRING ASK

 To change the pop-up ask threshold, just enter a different dollar amount in the “Pop-up recurring ask threshold” box.
 To turn off pop-up recurring asks, enter “0” in the box.